csxmli2016/DFDNet/README.md

  </table>

 ## TO DO LIST (if possible)
-- [ ] Enhance all the face in one image.
+- [ ] Enhance all the faces in one image.
 - [ ] Enhance the background.